 After the dog is more comfortable getting close to the road, you can try crossing it.
 Continue to increase the exposure to the thing that causes fear to help build your dog’s confidence.
 This method must be controlled and connected to positive experiences like being treated.
 For it to be effectual, ensure the treat is a highly prized treat.

 Agility training is a great way to have a more confident dog.
 This involves teaching your dog tasks like jumping over a pole or sit and stay on command.
 Agility training gives your dog a new focus and a way to burn off excess energy.
 Even though your dog is in training, this exercise is really all about getting them out and about to increase their confidence.
+Find out more about dog agility tunnels here.

 Begin these events in a calm appropriate way so that your dog will learn confidence cues from you.
 In time, your dog will see that all they need do is listen to you to have an enjoyable time.
 As your dog accomplishes new challenges effectively, your dog will improve their trust in themselves and in their human partner too.
 It is surprising to discover just what your unconfident dog can do as soon as you start escalating positive parts of their life.

 When you and your dog stay sitting at home, it can become easy to concentrate on what is wrong, which is not healthy for you or your dog.
 Make your environment a happy one as this is a great way of increasing your dog’s confidence.
 Lots of intelligent toys and safe places to sit are really helpful.
+For a wider selection of choices, check out our dog toys and interactive dog toys guides.

 When going outside, you can go for long walks in places where your dog really enjoys spending their time.
 A natural environment is fascinating to your dog.
 Outside is a range of amazing scents, things to see and do and so your dog will be less focused on what is scary.
-Quite the reverse, your dog will concentrate on you and enjoying spending time in an environment that they love.
+Quite the reverse, your dog will concentrate on you and enjoy spending time in an environment that they love.

 This will aid your pet to spend much less time being nervous and spend more time being curious and confident.
 However, some dogs can be uncomfortable in such open environments so you must consider how they react first.
-Instead find an environment that makes them comfortable -have fun exploring as many new stimulating environments as possible.
+Instead, find an environment that makes them comfortable -have fun exploring as many new stimulating environments as possible.

 Targeting is a type of training where a touch to a specific part of your dog’s body leads to you achieving a precise outcome.
 The trick to targeting is to keep your pet attentive to you even when in the presence of a fearful event.

 You can learn to do this at home or seek out expert advice.
 It starts by holding treats in your hand and sooner or later, your dog will realize that if they touch their nose to your hand, there will be a reward given.
 You can follow this up when they have learnt to touch your hand with their nose.
 Take a paw in your other hand and only treat when they leave it there.
 Once your dog is able to respond in this way, they will have understood an important, confidence boosting lesson.
 That you can be trusted.
 Targeting can be exciting for both dog and owner.
+If you are looking for more options, check out our guide on dog treats.

 Now you have a useful tool, you can use the targeting orders whenever your dog needs to be side-tracked from anything that makes them unconfident.
 To improve confidence, whenever your dog gets anxious, you can play the tapping game.
 Learn more about the technique, so that the next time you are on a dog walk and something seems scary to your pet, this technique can be used.
 This will seem like a game which any dog would be happy to play in turn helping to increase their confidence.